admin-dashboards/react-dashboards/README.md

 ## ✨ [Soft UI Dashboard React](https://www.creative-tim.com/product/soft-ui-dashboard-react?AFFILIATE=128200)

-Start your Development with an Innovative Admin Template for MUI and React.
-If you like the look & feel of the hottest design trend right now, Soft UI, you will fall in love with this dashboard!
+Start your Development with an Innovative Admin Template for `MUI` and `React`.
+If you like the look & feel of the hottest design trend right now, **Soft UI**, you will fall in love with this dashboard!
 It features a huge number of components built to fit together and look amazing.

 - 👉 [Soft UI Dashboard React](https://www.creative-tim.com/product/soft-ui-dashboard-react?AFFILIATE=128200) - `product page`
 - 👉 [Soft UI Dashboard React](https://demos.creative-tim.com/soft-ui-dashboard-react/#/dashboard?AFFILIATE=128200) - `LIVE Demo`